 2. Los Manglares de Tumbes National Sanctuary

-Very close to the city of Tumbes, on the northern border of Peru, you will find an environment surrounded by mangroves; tall and leafy trees that have given the place its name: the National Sanctuary of Los Manglares de Tumbes.
+Very close to the city of Tumbes, on the northern border of this country, you will find an environment surrounded by mangroves.
+These tall and leafy trees have given the place its name: the National Sanctuary of Los Manglares de Tumbes.
 You can visit the Almejas, Roncal, Correa and Matapalo Islands, where vast flocks of waterbirds offer an unforgettable spectacle.
-Keep a close eye on the edges of the mangroves, in wooded streams, where you may catch a glimpse of a solitary, elusive bird with a striped neck: the bare-throated tiger heron.
-Other key species include another elusive swamp-dweller, the rufous-necked wood-rail.
-American crocodiles may also be seen as they cruise through the waters.
+Keep a close eye on the edges of the mangroves, in wooded streams, where you may catch a glimpse of a solitary, elusive bird with a striped neck: the Bare-throated Tiger Heron.
+Other key species include another elusive swamp-dweller, the Rufous-necked Wood-rail.
+American Crocodiles may also be seen as they cruise through the waters.

 Photo credit: Los Manglares de Tumbes National Sanctuary, PromPeru